npm/policies/open-source-terms.md

 There is no charge for use of npm Open Source.
 If you use Paid Services, these payment terms apply.

+When enabling Paid Services, you must provide all the payment card details requested by the Website (your _Payment Details_).
+Those details must be for a valid payment card that you have the right to use (your _Payment Card_).
+You must keep your Payment Details up-to-date via the Website.

 You can disable Paid Services at any time via the Website. npm will not refund any payment you have already made for Paid Services when you disable Paid Services.